zeroincombenze/tools/z0bug_odoo/docs/rtd_description.rst

 Linux packages must be declared in `<addons/apt>` section of .travis.yml using Ubuntu namespace.
 If you run test in local environment, travis emulator automatically translate Ubuntu names into your local distro names, if necessary.
 See `travis emulator <https://github.com/zeroincombenze/tools/tree/master/travis_emulator>`_ guide for furthermore info.
-Warning!
-In local filesystem, test user could not be able to install system package;
-so travis emulator cannot install system package and stops execution.

 The PYPI packages, installable by PIP are declared in standard PIP way, using **requirements.txt** file.